On the Universality of Self-Supervised Learning: Methodology

-\textbf{Transferability}: From Figure \ref{fig:GeSSL}, we observe that the training process of GeSSL can be regarded as an episodic learning process.
-Specifically, each episode of GeSSL consists of $M$ mini-batch tasks, and the entire learning process can be divided into multiple episodes.
+\textbf{Explanation for Transferability}: The training process of GeSSL can be regarded as an episodic learning process like meta-learning.
+Specifically, each episode of GeSSL consists of $m$ mini-batch tasks, and the entire learning process can be divided into multiple episodes.
 Based on Section \ref{CauDC:ulf}, we consider the learning process of GeSSL as estimating the true task distribution from discrete training tasks, which enables the GeSSL model to generalize to new, unseen tasks (i.e., test tasks).
 Therefore, we conclude that GeSSL achieves model transferability through its learning paradigm.

-Finally, GeSSL models discriminability, generalizability, and transferability into the SSL method from three dimensions: optimization objective, parameter update mechanism, and learning paradigm.